How-To: A basic oil change

 |Donate to 2gn|Feedback || OB's | GozziFab | All Business |

-OB- yeah i read about the meet but funds are a little short right now and im eyeing the mopar lip kit .
+OB- yeah i read about the meet but funds are a little short right now and im eyeing the mopar lip kit :twisted: .
 Maybe if theres one closer to home ill be down.

 -Derek